What drugs are there for erectile dysfunction?

 Yes.
 PDE-5 inhibitor side effects include:

-However, prescriptions for other PDE-5 inhibitors (and branded sildenafil) will depend on your particular circumstances.
+NHS prescriptions for other PDE-5 inhibitors will depend on your particular circumstances.
 In some cases, you may need to pay.

 You should get PDE-5s prescribed if you have diabetes, multiple sclerosis, Parkinson’s disease, polio, prostate cancer, spina bifida, certain genetic conditions (such as Huntington's disease) or are receiving or have received certain other medical treatments (eg. pelvic surgery, prostate treatments or kidney treatments including dialysis and transplant).

-Do not buy these drugs online without a prescription.
+Do not buy these drugs online without a prescription except through a recognised pharmacist.
+You can check if a vendor is authorised on the MHRA website.
 (See the internet and health for more information.)

 We don't currently post comments online but are always keen to hear your feedback.